WE ARE OPEN!

 The range portion of the training is done in a large parking lot or skidpad where each of the skills are individually broken down and practiced.
 Working on only one skill at a time is the fastest way to make consistent riding improvements.
 The beauty of doing it this way is that the student is never asked to make a huge "leap of faith" in any one area.
 Each skill is built up in small two-mph increments until the desired result is achieved.
 This allows for high confidence and never gets too scary.
 In fact, cornering speeds never go above 25 mph.
 While this may seem slow, in a tight enough corner, 25 is very, very fast.
 Combined with a strategic "building block" formula for integrating the individual skills into a complete riding package, the Total Control ARC enables riders to learn faster and easier than ever before.
 Equally important, all the Total Control ARC skills are taught with their direct applications for street riding.
 After all, knowing how to do something is of little value if you don't understand when and where to use it.

-All students must provide their own motorcycle or scooter and have at least one year of riding experience or a minimum of 3,000 miles.
-Motorcycle or scooter should be in proper working order, including cooling and charging systems, and a battery that is in good condition.
+All students must provide their own motorcycle or scooter.
+Your motorcycle or scooter should be in proper working order, including cooling and charging systems, and a battery that is in good condition.
 Protective gear is required for all students, which includes a DOT-approved helmet (full-face recommended), motorcycle jacket and pants, gloves and boots that cover the ankles.
 Jeans and fingerless gloves are not allowed, but Kevlar jeans will be accepted.
 Absolutely no race tires, race compound tires or car tires allowed regardless if they are DOT approved.